semgrep/semgrep-docs/docs/faq.md

 If you are a security consultant and you want to use Semgrep OSS Engine with the Semgrep Community Rules as part of your assessments, that’s great and you don’t have to pay.
 Feel free to refer your clients to our [Semgrep](https://semgrep.dev/) product suite.

-If your service delivers code scanning, meaning a service that includes static application security testing (SAST), software composition analysis (SCA), or secrets scanning, and you want to charge for scanning that includes rules in the [semgrep-rules repository](https://github.com/semgrep/semgrep-rules), **you need an explicit license**.
+If your service delivers code scanning, meaning a service that includes static application security testing (SAST), software composition analysis (SCA), or secrets scanning, and you want to charge for scanning that includes rules in the [semgrep-rules repository](https://github.com/semgrep/semgrep-rules), **you must purchase a license**.

 If you want to use Semgrep Code, including its proprietary cross-file (interfile) analysis, Semgrep Supply Chain (SCA), or Semgrep Secrets rules as part of your consulting services, you need a license.
 Please contact us at [<i class="fa-regular fa-envelope"></i> sales@semgrep.com](mailto:sales@semgrep.com).